einbandi/latent-projective-interventions/README.md

-Projective Latent Space Decluttering
+Projective Latent Interventions
 ==============================

-Projective Latent Space Decluttering is a technique to introduce constraints on the learning of neural network classifiers by manually manipulating embedded latent spaces.
+Projective Latent Interventions are a technique to inform the learning of neural network classifiers by manually manipulating embedded latent spaces.

+Paper preprint available on [arXiv](https://arxiv.org/abs/2006.12902).

 This repository contains application examples for the following datasets: